The complete Next Mormons Survey questionnaire script can be downloaded here.

 - Online data collection firms often reward their respondents for completing surveys and thus require that all questions are answered.
 Incentives for taking surveys can include points to earn store gift cards or even small cash payments.
 This results in fully completed surveys that do not suffer from the same “missing data” problem as many other telephone- or internet-based voluntary surveys (see here for more information).

 These various issues make online survey firms such as Qualtrics a viable option for studying small populations that are difficult to capture in traditional telephone-based surveys.
 These firms use a “panel matching” technique to acquire sufficient responses.
 Surveyors can specify a variety of demographic or response quotas to increase the representativeness of the survey respondents to the population of interest.
 Research has shown that online samples from reputable firms such as Qualtrics produce samples that are comparable in representativeness to randomized telephone surveys.
+(Note that this approach differs slightly from the “sample matching” technique employed by YouGov and other firms.
+With sample matching, respondents are more precisely targeted based on an algorithm of desired sample characteristics.
+The panel matching method instead specifies certain quotas for desired sample characteristics and continues to field surveys until the quotas are reached.)

 Sample Size and Margin of Error